INTRODUCING CYTISINE

 References

-1. CYTISINE Summary of Product Characteristics, Consilient Health 2023.
+1. CYTISINE Summary of Product Characteristics.

 2. Karnieg T, Wang X. CYTISINE for smoking cessation CMAJ 2018;190(19):E596.